davestewart/davestewart-content/content/archive/development/plugins/3dsmax/index.md

 ---
-description: Various plugins for 3dsmax
+description: An extensive collection of plugins and scripts for 3dsmax
 date: 2001-08-12
 tags:
   - 3dsmax